-Table 3.9.1

 Stream Banks Designated for Replanting

 Waterbody Name Waterbody ID

 Unnamed Tributary to Craig Creek S-PP20

 Unnamed Tributary to Craig Creek S-PP21

 Unnamed Tributary to Craig Creek S-HH18

-Planting of sapling trees and shrubs would follow USFS guidelines (Attachment H-4) and as exhibited in Figure 2.
+Planting of sapling trees and shrubs would follow FS guidelines (Attachment H-4) and as exhibited in Figure 2.
 These guidelines include, but are not limited to:

-- Planting species that are native to the state in which they are planted and come from local seed sources and ecotypes; seed source or ecotype should be verified with the vendor; - Trees and shrubs shall be at least two-year old saplings when planted; - Planting in early spring, whenever possible, while plants are still dormant and not planting saplings in frozen ground or during freezing weather; - Protecting saplings from sun, wind, adverse temperatures, contamination, and damage and keeping roots moist prior to planting; - Planting saplings in a debris-free hole in a vertical position to a depth where the groundline is approximately at root collar level; - Planting saplings such that roots are not twisted or balled and packing soil firmly around saplings to prevent air pockets; - Making sure saplings are not planted in standing water; - Placing shrubs such that their crowns touch or will grow together to form large clumps or thickest in order to provide wildlife cover, refuge, and brood-rearing habitat; - Planting a variety of species together to provide a diversity of bloom shape, bloom color, and bloom time, while making sure that no tree or shrub requiring insect or wind pollination is planted at too great a distance from another plant of the same species; - Following planting configurations recommended for each species (as specified in Attachment H-4); - Fencing saplings of fruit trees (apple, plum, hazelnut, and persimmon), if planted, immediately after planting to protect from deer browse; - Monitoring survival of planted saplings one year and three years after planting; and - Avoiding use of herbicide on native plantings.
+- Planting species that are native to the state in which they are planted and come from local seed sources and ecotypes; seed source or ecotype should be verified with the vendor; - Trees and shrubs shall be at least two-year old saplings when planted; - Planting in early spring, whenever possible, while plants are still dormant and not planting saplings in frozen ground or during freezing weather; - Protecting saplings from sun, wind, adverse temperatures, contamination, and damage and keeping roots moist prior to planting; - Planting saplings in a debris-free hole in a vertical position to a depth where the groundline is approximately at root collar level; - Planting saplings such that roots are not twisted or balled and packing soil firmly around saplings to prevent air pockets; - Making sure saplings are not planted in standing water; - Placing shrubs such that their crowns touch or will grow together to form large clumps or thickest in order to provide wildlife cover, refuge, and brood-rearing habitat; - Planting a variety of species together to provide a diversity of bloom shape, bloom color, and bloom time, while making sure that no tree or shrub requiring insect or wind pollination is planted at too great a distance from another plant of the same species; - Following planting configurations recommended for each species (as specified in Attachment H-4); - Fencing saplings of fruit trees (apple, plum, hazelnut, and persimmon), if planted, immediately after planting to protect from deer browse; - Monitoring survival of planted saplings annually for five growing seasons.
+After the annual monitoring for five growing seasons, monitoring will occur once every 5 years; and - Avoiding use of herbicide on native plantings.